How technology can help your business scale up and transform

 The Role of Modern Technology in Business

 Let’s take a look at the world today.
-Business technology sits in a position of paramount importance, dictating business operations, management of data, and even the way employees engage with customers.
+Business technology sits in paramount importance, dictating business operations, managing data, and even the way employees engage with customers.
 The icing on the cake is that – business technology also controls how consumers buy a product or service.
 In the age of digital transformation, if a company is not able to perceive the all-pervasive, omnipotent importance of technology and embrace it, it could result in serious setbacks.

-Upgradation of existing technology solutions or automation of processes offers returns massive in magnitude for both small and large businesses.
-A Deloitte report states that businesses that have adopted new technology have a growth rate that is four times higher than less engaged organizations.
+Upgradation of existing technology solutions or automation of processes offers returns massive in magnitude for small and large businesses.
+A Deloitte report states that companies that have adopted new technology have a growth rate that is four times higher than less engaged organizations.

-Globally, companies make huge technology investments in new business technology solutions.
+Globally, companies make substantial technology investments in new business technology solutions.
 Many have in-house IT departments that use advanced software for functions like data analytics, targeted marketing, and customer segmentation.
-Most also rely on HR management platforms to make tasks like payroll, employee onboarding, and other time-consuming tasks more efficient and lean.
-Some businesses go so far as to integrate virtual reality into their daily operations.
+Most also rely on HR management platforms to make payroll, employee onboarding, and other time-consuming tasks more efficient and lean.
+Some businesses go so far as to integrate virtual reality into their daily operations

 It is even expected that by 2021, global retail eCommerce sales will reach $4.5 trillion.

-62 percent of small enterprises say that having strong digital and media skills is a key factor in the recruiting process.
+62 percent of small enterprises say that having strong digital and media skills is crucial in the recruiting process.

-The range of technology solutions available today are driving businesses to save time, grow quicker, and deliver an enhanced and immersive customer experience.
+The range of technology solutions available today drives businesses to save time, grow quicker, and deliver an enhanced and immersive customer experience.
 This eventually leads to improved work performance and cost savings.

 Industry leaders use advanced AI algorithms to research and segment their prospective customers, create detailed buyer personas, and produce accurately targeted product and service opportunities.

-The digital transformation has ushered in greater transparency, efficiency, and convenience for businesses as well as the customer.
+The digital transformation has ushered in greater transparency, efficiency, and convenience for businesses and the customer.